pnnl/hexwatershed/paper.md

 Additionally, it has other advantages:

-* It can be used for coupled surface (D6) and subsurface (9-point structured connectivity) hydrologic modeling to resolve the inconsistency in connectivity.
+* It can be used for coupled surface (D6) and subsurface (9-point structured connectivity) hydrologic modeling to resolve the inconsistency in connectivity [@Markstrom2008].
 * The conceptual model is more compatible with the flow width information because the flow path can be contained within the grid boundary.
-* It can improve model performance as many studies show that numerical simulations based on hexagon grid perform better when compared with other mesh grids.
+* It can improve model performance as many studies show that numerical simulations based on hexagon grid perform better when compared with other mesh grids [@Randall2002].
 * Other flow direction methods (e.g., D-infinity) can also be implemented on HGSD with modifications to improve flow direction and partitions [@Tarboton1991].

 In this study, we developed a watershed delineation model (HexWatershed) with a set of algorithms based on the HGSD method.
 And we applied this model to a watershed within the Columbia river basin to demonstrate its capability.